hyperledger/iroha-2-docs/src/guide/blockchain/naming.md

 # Naming Conventions

-When you names accounts, domains, or assets, you have to keep in mind the following conventions used in Iroha 2:
+When you are naming accounts, domains, or assets, you have to keep in mind the following conventions used in Iroha 2:

 1. There is a number of reserved characters that are used for specific